 2. This morning before school, I made a racket when I dropped my racket down the stairs.
 What do you notice about this sentence?
 Check out this website that shows some words with multiple meanings.
 Record the 3 most interesting and each of the meanings on your recording page.

-3. Look over this sentences On your recording page, write all three of the definitions for subject.
+3. Look over this sentence with the word “subject” used in different ways.
+On your recording page, write all three of the definitions for subject.

 Evil King Byrd liked to subject his subjects to lectures about his favorite subject: the history of the toothpick.

-4. Write 5 of your own sentences that are like the sample above.
+4. Write 3 of your own sentences that are like the sample above.
 If you want to look at a list to get started then click here.
 You are not limited to just using words with two meanings.
 You can use your own ideas as well.
 Record your sentences on your recording sheet.

 5. Increase the complexity to include multiple meanings of three different homographs in one paragraph.
+As a reminder a homograph are words that is spelled the same but has a different meaning and potentially a different pronunciation.
 Look over this sentence with duck, bank, and dove.
-On your recording page, write the both of the definitions for duck, bank, and dove as used in this sentence
+On your recording page, write the all of the definitions for duck, bank, and dove as used in this sentence

 The skateboarding dove banked her skateboard off a river bank, ducked into a spin, and then dove under the water, barely missing a duck.